Archives: Lectures

 Sacred biographies of Visvambhara Misra, aka Krishna-Caitanya, (1486–1533) constitute an unusually ample array of texts that for half a century have provided an enduring basis for an otherwise loosely coordinated community of Vaishnava devotees in Bengal and elsewhere.
 The Caitanya-caritamrta (Nectar-like Acts of Caitanya) of Krishnadasa Kaviraja is the culmination of an inter-related series of such texts.
 Relying primarily on the Caitanya-caritamrta (in the Bengali and Sanskrit original and in its translation by Edward C. Dimock, Jr.) and drawing upon Tony K. Stewart’s The Final Word, the seminar examines how theological-cum-devotional concerns and institutional loyalties are mediated through the literary forms and strategies employed by the series of ‘biographers’ of Caitanya culminating in Krishnadasa Kaviraja.

-Readings in Sanskrit Commentaries: Session Six (HT11)
+Readings in Sanskrit Commentaries: Session Seven (HT11)

 Hindu theology is grounded in the reading of sacred texts and has been largely developed in commentaries on those texts.
 This reading class will focus on a single sacred text and a few commentaries on it by authors of various theological schools.
 It aims to introduce students with an elementary knowledge of Sanskrit to the style and reasoning of Sanskrit commentaries.
 Dr Rembert Lutjeharms is the librarian of the Oxford Centre for Hindu Studies, and completed his D.Phil. in Theology in 2010.